sparksthedragon0101/Lyricsync/README.md

 # Lyricsync
-**Notes**
-- I have updated the requirements.txt file to resolve the issue with pytorch not installing correctly on 50 series nvidia cards.

-- I have also updated the autorun.bat file to ensure that the virtual environment is activated before running the script.
-If you are not using the autorun file this will have to be done manually.

 **Lyricsync** is a tool for automating lyric syncing using VAD, WhisperX, and segment alignment.
 It includes both a CLI for batch processing and a Web UI for interactive editing.

 ## Features